 Assistant District Attorney General Heather Good received her Bachelor of Science Degree from East Tennessee State University, where she majored in Political Science and minored in Legal Studies.
 She then earned her Doctor of Jurisprudence Degree from The University of Tennessee College of Law, cum laude, with a concentration in Advocacy and Dispute Resolution.
 In law school, she received the McClung Medal for Excellence in Moot Court, the Moot Court Service Award, and the Judge James H. Haynes Award for Outstanding Achievement in Moot Court.
 She was also the recipient of the 2015-2016 Summers' Trial Advocacy Scholarship and was recognized as a distinguished clinic student in the Advocacy Clinic.
 After graduating law school in 2016, she began her legal career as an Associate Attorney at the law office of Ritchie, Dillard, Davies, and Johnson, P.C.
 Ms. Good subsequently joined the District Attorney General’s Office for the Sixth Judicial District in 2018, and is currently assigned to the Domestic Violence Unit within the D.A.’s Office.

-Barron Henley is one of the founding partners of Affinity Consulting Group, a legal technology consulting firm focused on automating and streamlining law firms and legal departments.
-He earned his B.S./B.A. (marketing and economics) and J.D. from The Ohio State University and is a member of the American, Ohio and Columbus Bar Associations, and the Worthington Estate Planning Council.
-He is a member of both the ABA Law Practice Management and the Real Property Trust and Estate Law ("RPTE") Sections.
-He's a member of RPTE Futures Task Force, a Board Member for the ABA TECHSHOW, and is the former Chair of the Ohio State Bar Association Law Office Automation & Technology Committee.
-Mr. Henley heads Affinity’s document assembly/automation and software training departments; he is a renowned expert on Microsoft Word, Adobe Acrobat and HotDocs document assembly software; and has authored legal-specific manuals on HotDocs, Adobe Acrobat, and Microsoft Word, Excel & Outlook.
+Barron Henley, Esq. is one of the founding partners of Affinity Consulting Group, a legal technology consulting firm focused on automating and streamlining law firms and legal departments.
+He earned his B.S./B.A. (marketing and economics) and J.D. from The Ohio State University and is a member of the American, Ohio, and Columbus Bar Associations and the Worthington Estate Planning Council.
+He is a fellow of the College of Law Practice Management, a Fellow of the American Bar Foundation, a member of the Ohio Supreme Court Commission on Technology and the Courts, and a member of both the ABA Law Practice Management and the Real Property Trust and Estate Law ("RPTE") Sections.
+He's also a former member of RPTE Futures Task Force, a former Board Member for the ABA TECHSHOW, and the former Chair of the Ohio State Bar Association Law Office Automation & Technology Committee.
+Mr. Henley heads Affinity's document assembly/automation and software training departments.
 Barron is also an expert in launching new law firms, overhauling existing firms, and documenting and re-engineering law firm processes.
-Finally, Barron teaches continuing legal education (CLE) classes throughout the U.S. and Canada covering a wide variety of topics related to law practice management, technology and ethics.
+Finally, Barron teaches continuing legal education (CLE) classes throughout the U.S. and Canada, covering a wide variety of topics related to law practice management, technology, and ethics.

 Professor Lucy Jewel is the Director of Legal Writing at the University of Tennessee College of Law, where she teaches Legal Writing, Entertainment Law, and Torts.
 She has also directed the law school’s Appellate Litigation Clinic, serving as lead-counsel on Sixth Circuit and administrative law appeals.
 She came to teach at UT from Atlanta's John Marshall Law School, where, in addition to teaching Entertainment Law, she taught legal writing and legal skills courses and also served as Director of Legal Writing.
 Her teaching is informed by several years of practice experience as a commercial litigator with the New York City firm of Wachtel & Missry, LLP.
 Professor Jewel's scholarship focuses on the intersections between culture, law, technology, and rhetoric, with a particular interest in unmasking how rhetorical and cultural forces impact legal and social outcomes.
 Her articles have appeared journals such as the Wake Forest Law Review, Maryland Law Review, the Columbia Journal of Gender and the Law, the Yale Journal of Law & Technology, the University of Southern California Interdisciplinary Law Journal, Buffalo Law Review, and the Minnesota Journal of Law, Science, and Technology.
 Professor Jewel frequently presents at national and international academic conferences.
 Most recently, she has spoken at the American Association of Law Schools Conference, the Law & Society Conference, the International Legal Ethics Conference at City University Law School, London U.K., and the Legal Writing Institute's Biennial Conference.
 She is a member of the Legal Writing Institute and the Association of Legal Writing Directors.
 She has served as a member of the Executive Committee for the AALS Section on Legal Writing, an elected board member of the Association of Legal Writing Directors.
 She is a founding board member and President of ClassCrits, an organization of legal scholars dedicated to uncovering the connections between law and inequality.
 Professor Jewel is admitted to bars of New York (inactive), Georgia (inactive), and Tennessee.
 She is admitted to practice in the Southern District of New York, Eastern District of New York, Eastern District of Tennessee, Sixth Circuit Court of Appeals, and the United States Supreme Court.

-Natalie Robinson Kelly is the Director of the State Bar of Georgia’s Law Practice Management Program.
-She received her Bachelor of Arts degree in English with a minor in Political Science from Spelman College and her Juris Doctorate from Atlanta’s John Marshall Law School.
-Prior to attending law school, she taught Law Office Management as an Adjunct Professor at Atlanta’s John Marshall Law School; and she held positions in education, commercial real estate, hospitality, and small law firm practice.
+Natalie Robinson Kelly is the Director of the State Bar of Georgia's Law Practice Management Program.
+She received her Bachelor of Arts degree in English with a minor in Political Science from Spelman College and her Juris Doctorate from Atlanta's John Marshall Law School.
+Prior to attending law school, she taught Law Office Management as an Adjunct Professor at Atlanta's John Marshall Law School; and she held positions in education, commercial real estate, hospitality, and small law firm practice.
 In 2005, she was selected State Bar of Georgia Employee of the Year.
-At the State Bar serving as Georgia’s PMA (Practice Management Advisor), she has conducted over 1,200 on-site management and technology consulting engagements with law firms and legal departments.
+At the State Bar serving as Georgia's PMA (Practice Management Advisor), she has conducted over 1,200 on-site management and technology consulting engagements with law firms and legal departments.
 She also now co-teaches Law Practice Technology as an Adjunct Professor at Georgia State University College of Law.
-Natalie is a Certified Consultant for multiple legal software applications, and has served on many legal technology advisory boards.
-She was named to the American Bar Association’s inaugural list of Women in Legal Tech; and in 2014, she chaired the ABA TECHSHOW Planning Board.
-She was selected as a Fastcase 50 honoree for being one of the law’s smartest, most courageous innovators, techies, visionaries, and leaders; and is a fellow in the College of Law Practice Management.
-Natalie speaks frequently and has presented in 15 states, Puerto Rico and the U.S. Virgin Islands.
-Natalie is active in the Law Practice Division of the American Bar Association including having served on the Division’s Council.
-In 2016, Natalie won the Division’s highest publication honor, the Robert P. Wilkins Award for best feature article in the Division’s magazine, Law Practice.
-She is currently a member of the Division’s Professional Development Board.
-She also writes a regular column in the Georgia Bar Journal; and is the co-author of the blog, Georgia Practice Advisor, offering office management, ethics and technology tips and advice to legal professionals in Georgia.
+Natalie has held multiple legal software certifications and has served on legal technology advisory boards.
+She was named to the American Bar Association's inaugural list of Women in Legal Tech, and in 2014, she chaired the ABA TECHSHOW Planning Board.
+She was selected as a Fastcase 50 honoree for being one of the law's smartest, most courageous innovators, techies, visionaries, and leaders; and is a fellow and trustee for the College of Law Practice Management.
+Natalie speaks frequently and has presented in 15 states, Puerto Rico and the U.S. Virgin Islands, and Canada.
+Natalie is active in the Law Practice Division of the American Bar Association and won the Division's highest publication honor, the Robert P. Wilkins Award for best feature in the Division's magazine, Law Practice.
+She is currently a member of the Division's Professional Development Board and is a member of the larger ABA Career Center Board and Practice Forward Steering Committee.
+She also writes the Law Practice Management and Legal Tech Tips column in the Georgia Bar Journal; and co-authors the blog, Georgia Practice Advisor, offering office management, ethics, and technology tips and advice to legal professionals in Georgia.